 Chapter 5, “Executing Background Tasks” describes adding a worker role to the aExpense application to process scanned receipt images as a background task.
 It also shows how aExpense uses Azure blob storage for storing these images, and shared access signatures to provide secure access to them.

 Chapter 6, “Evaluating Cloud Hosting Costs” introduces a basic cost model for the aExpense application running on Azure and shows how Adatum calculated the estimated annual running costs for the application.

 Chapter 7, “Moving to Microsoft Azure Table Storage” describes how Adatum switched from using a SQL database to using Azure table storage in the aExpense application.
 It discusses the differences between the two storage models, and shows how Adatum adapted the data access code to work with Azure table storage.
 This chapter also discusses how Adatum fine-tuned the application after deployment, and the options it is considering for improving the application in the future.

 These are the system requirements for running the scenarios:

-This book uses a set of scenarios that demonstrate designing and building the Windows Phone client application and integrating it with cloud-based services.
+As mentioned earlier, this book uses a set of scenarios that demonstrates how to move applications to the cloud.
 A panel of experts comments on the development efforts.
-The panel includes a Windows Phone specialist, a software architect, a software developer, and an IT professional.
+The panel includes a cloud specialist, a software architect, a software developer, and an IT professional.
 The scenarios can be considered from each of these points of view.
 The following table lists the experts for these scenarios.